 Summary of Israeli entry requirements for Greek citizens

-As a visitor from Greece, you have two essential travel requirements: a valid passport, and an Israeli ETA, a new online travel authorization document.
-The process to obtain the ETA is simple and straightforward, meaning that you only need to set out fifteen minutes to apply and a week or so for your approval.
+As a visitor from Greece, you have two essential travel requirements: a valid passport, and an Israeli ETA-IL, a new online travel authorization document.
+The process to obtain the ETA-IL is simple and straightforward, meaning that you only need to set out fifteen minutes to apply and a week or so for your approval.